chevron-down Created with Sketch Beta.

 4. Head to the Library for Supplements

 There are supplements available for your law school courses.
-Many students find the supplements to be very helpful, and some students feel that they need them for every course they take.
+Many students find the supplements very helpful, and some feel they need them for every course they take.
 You will likely hear about the Legal Lines Case Briefs series of books from your classmates.
 While these supplements are good, they are also very expensive.
-Running out and purchasing them for all of your classes could quickly add up.
-Instead, head to your school's library to find the supplements titled Examples and ExplanationsNutshells and others for the information you need but without the hit to your wallet.
+Running out and purchasing them for all your classes could quickly add up.
+Instead, head to your school's library to find the supplements titled Examples and Explanations, Nutshells, and others for the information you need but without the hit to your wallet.

 5. Don't Forget to Live Your Life Beyond Law School

-When you are in law school, you will quickly find that there never seems to be enough time to get all of your work done.
+When you are in law school, you will quickly find that there never seems to be enough time to complete your work.
 Law school is rigorous and demands significant amounts of your time.
-If you spend all of your time studying, outlining, writing, and researching, you are much likelier to burn out and give up.
-Instead, learn to put your books down, and go out and have fun.
-You might try making a schedule for studying, reading, and having fun so that you don't let life pass you by while you are in law school.
+If you spend all your time studying, outlining, writing, and researching, you will likely burn out and give up.
+Instead, learn to put your books down and go out and have fun.
+You might try making a schedule for studying, reading, and having fun so that you don't let life pass you by while in law school.